JKNeeley/JKNeeley/README.md

   - Contributed to high-value software which directly impacted store success
     - in cost condition typing; successfully integrated new types from an outside system.
     - in sign and tag generation; met loyalty, sequencing, and modernization objectives.
-    - in customer credits; enforced credit restrictions, decreased credit value errors to <10%.
+    - in customer credits; enforced restrictions, decreased credit value errors to <10%.
     - in item repricing across all orders; reduced item-price related errors by 90%.
     - in delivery routing maintenance; automated the error handling process.
     - in store hours UI creation; eliminated seasonal and emergent manual database changes.
   - Managed time and work efforts across multiple projects of various sizes to meet deadlines.

 - 💻 Software Engineer at Shelter Insurance - full-time - 2 years
-  - Collaborated on development for 36 Java/Spring applications within the Underwriting space
+  - Collaborated on development for 36 Java/Spring applications in the Underwriting space
     - to automate insurance policy updates and underwriting processes.
     - to integrate B2B policy review systems between partner organizations.
     - to implement batch jobs for automated client notifications of policy events.
+  - Committed to best security practices:
+    - participated in quarterly security trainings and passed their exams.
-  - Committed to best security practices, verifying users are authorized and authenticated.
+    - verified users are authorized and authenticated according to roles and SSO.
-  - Resolved user incidents by coordinating with others, implementing effective resolutions.
+  - Resolved user incidents; coordinated with others, implementing effective resolutions.
-  - Created Agile documentation within the Atlassian suite, improving agility and workflow.
+  - Created Agile documentation within the Atlassian suite; improved agility and workflow.
-  - Utilized JUnit, Groovy, and Spock, ensuring reliability of business-critical applications.
+  - Utilized JUnit, Groovy, and Spock; ensured reliability of business-critical applications.
-  - Leveraged Jenkins for CI/CD, guaranteeing rapid and stable deployments.
+  - Leveraged Jenkins for CI/CD; guaranteed rapid and stable deployments for change requests.

 - 🖥 Peer Mentor at the University of Missouri - College of Engineering - part-time - 2 years
   - Provided insight to incoming engineering students about opportunities and professionalism.